Skip to Main Content

 • Do bicycle lanes work? [instead: What impact do urban bicycle lanes have on traffic safety? or How has the construction of bicycle lanes in Buffalo impacted downtown businesses?]

-Lastly, a couple other things to consider as you begin any research project:
+4. Lastly, two other considerations as you begin any research project:

 • Assess your knowledge vs your assumptions